Keshavo-o/9.--Creating-our-first-REST-API/README.md

 # DEMO-REST-API
-## first run npm install in git-bash terminal to install required modules for this project
+## first run "npm install" in git-bash terminal to install required modules for this project